SacramentoCAR ACCIDENT ATTORNEY

 Many drivers underestimate the risks of speeding, but speed is a factor in a large percentage of auto accidents.
 Driving over the posted speed limit increases the chances a driver will be unable to stop quickly if the need arises, reduces the ability of a driver to control the vehicle, and leads to distance misjudgments by other drivers when pulling out into traffic or merging.

 Speeding is not a minor traffic violation when it leads to an auto accident.
-It increases the chances and severity of injuries in a crash, along with leading to higher overall accident costs.
+It increases the chances and severity of the injury in a crash, along with leading to higher overall accident costs.

 Reckless actions cover almost any situation where a driver is breaking the law or blatantly disregarding the safety of others on the road.
 It can include running a red light or stop sign, driving too fast for road conditions, not observing yield signs, or crossing the centerline.